top of page

 Your Questions Answered

 We often get asked similar questions about who we are and how we work so here are some quick answers to get you started.
-If you want to know more, send us an email and we’ll get back to you as soon as we can, Exit is a small charity, run by a dedicated team of part-time staff and volunteers, so our response times can vary, but we will get back to you as soon as we can.
+If you want to know more, send us an email and we’ll get back to you as soon as we can, Exit is a small charity, run by a dedicated team of part-time staff and mainly volunteers, so our response times can vary, but we will get back to you as soon as we can.

 Will you judge me?
 Never.
 We’re not here to debate your views or politics, only to help you make a fresh start if you want.
 We’ve spent years being judged ourselves, so the last thing we’re going to do is judge anyone else.

 Are you the police?
 No, we’re not, and we won’t report you to the Police for contacting us.
-Helping you is our main priority, but if you discuss planning anything violent, we have a duty of care to report this in order to safeguard yourself and society at large.
+Helping you is our main priority, but if you discuss planning anything violent, we have a duty of care to report this in order to safeguard you and society at large.

 Seeking to reduce extremism, we advocate education, compassion and understanding as the best ways to help people see things differently and walk away from extremism.